LiamGoodacre/LiamGoodacre.github.io/_posts/2017-07-10-purescript-row-to-list.markdown

 example, we can now define `Show` and `Eq` instances for records!

 I look forward to seeing all the fun things people do with this :)

+## Update 2017-09-24

+In the previous version of this post I had the fundeps as:

+{% highlight haskell %}
+| io -> i o
+, i -> io o
+, o -> io i
+{% endhighlight %}

+This was incorrect, for example knowing just the input can't tell you the output.

 [typelevel-prelude]: https://github.com/purescript/purescript-typelevel-prelude